 The course will begin with a description of the motion of particles and introduce Newton’s dynamical laws and a number of important force laws.
 We will apply these laws to a wide range of problems to gain a better understanding of the laws and to demonstrate the generality of the framework.
 The important concepts of work, mechanical energy, and linear and angular momentum will be introduced and the unifying idea of conservation laws will be discussed.
-The study of mechanical waves permits a natural transition from the dynamics of particles to the dynamics of waves, including the interference of waves.
-Additional topics may include fluid mechanics and rotational dynamics.
+Additional topics may include, the study of mechanical waves, fluid mechanics and rotational dynamics.
 Three hours of lecture.
 Also one three-hour laboratory per week.

 Most of the physical phenomena we encounter in everyday life are due to the electromagnetic force.
 This course will begin with Coulomb’s law for the force between two charges at rest and introduce the electric field in this context.
 We will then discuss moving charges and the magnetic interaction between electric currents.
 The mathematical formulation of the basic laws in terms of the electric and magnetic fields will allow us to work towards the unified formulation originally given by Maxwell.
 His achievement has, as a gratifying outcome, the description of light as an electromagnetic wave.
-The course will consider both ray-optics and wave-optics descriptions of light.
-Laboratory exercises will emphasize electrical circuits, electronic measuring instruments, optics and optical experiments.
+Laboratory exercises will emphasize electrical circuits and electronic measuring instruments.
 Three hours of lecture and discussion and one three-hour laboratory per week.

 Makers are doers, inventors, builders, or creators who learn as they go.
 Here we will take that approach with optics in this project-based course.
 The semester will begin with discussions of the principles of optics and with exercises to improve students’ skills in computer-assisted design, laser alignment, data acquisition, and technical communication.
 At the same time, students will be creating their own optical system and testing their skills.
 In the second half of the semester, students will explore, design, and build a second optical system in either holography, interferometry, optical information processing, laser optics, fiber optics, or a topic of their choice.
 The class is open to both science and non-science majors.
 Two projects and a final paper.
 Two class meetings per week.
 If over-enrolled, students will be asked to provide a paragraph stating why they would like to be in the course.